 Perhaps your first few attempts have been less than ideal, though.
 Is your toffee sauce turning out rather thin?

 When this happens, it’s going to be a bit disappointing.
 Is there a way that you can thicken the toffee sauce to make it better?

-Continue reading to learn about a few methods for thickening toffee sauce.
-This will ensure that you can enjoy high-quality toffee sauce with the right consistency.
+Continue reading to learn about a few methods that you can use to get the right consistency every time.

 You Used Too Much Milk

 Most often, toffee sauce will turn out too thin due to you using too much milk.
 Many recipes call for milk, but some call for heavy cream.

 If you’re using a recipe that calls for milk, you might have added too much.
 Did you make sure to follow the recipe closely?

 When you add more milk than you should, it’ll make the toffee sauce a lot thinner than usual.
 It’ll have a different consistency and it won’t be nearly as satisfying.